-The main role of the Steward is to act as an assistant to the Judge and ensure the smooth running of the track.
-It is advisable for the Steward to assist in setting out the track so they will be familiar with the track on the morning of the trial.
+The main role of the Track Steward is to act as an assistant to the Judge and ensure the smooth running of the track.
+It is advisable for the Track Steward to assist in setting out the track so they will be familiar with the track on the morning of the trial.

-The Steward's duties are to:
+The Track Steward's duties are to:

 - collect a 2-way radio from the Trial Secretary, turn it on and ensure it is working correctly.
-The 2-way radio is a means of contacting the tracklayer, base camp, and other trial officials. - collect a snake kit from the trial secretary or the track steward and carry it with you.

-- ensure the tracklayer has a copy of the map, their articles, a bag for flags, 2-way radio, groundsheet and/or anything else they may require in their role as tracklayer.
-The Steward watches as the tracklayer starts walking the track, making sure they leave the start flag plus an article at the start. - ensure the tracklayer (including the cross track layer/s) starts laying the track on time (as per the trial timetable) and advise the Trial Secretary and handler if there is any change to the scheduled times.
-The Steward may need to pick the tracklayer up at camp and drive them to the start of the track. - ensure the handler & dog are ready to start working the track at the scheduled time.
-The Steward may need to pick up the handler from camp and drive them to the start of the track. - turn your 2-way radio off when judging is about to commence and turn it back on after the track has finished.
-However, safety is of utmost importance, so turn on and use your 2-way radio any time if necessary for safety. - ensure that all flags (including the start flag); your 2-way radio; the tracklayer's 2-way radio; your snake kit and the tracklayer's snake kit are collected and returned to camp when the track is completed. - drive tracklayer, handler and dog back to camp.
+The 2-way radio is a means of contacting the tracklayer, Base Camp, and other trial officials. - collect a snake kit from the Trial Secretary and carry it with you. - ensure the tracklayer has a copy of the map, their articles, a bag for flags, 2-way radio, snake kit, groundsheet and/or anything else they may require in their role as tracklayer.
+The Track Steward watches as the tracklayer starts walking the track, making sure they leave the start flag plus an article at the start. - ensure the tracklayer (including the cross track layer/s) starts laying the track on time (as per the trial timetable) and advise the Trial Secretary and handler if there is any change to the scheduled times.
+The Track Steward may need to pick the tracklayer up at camp and drive them to the start of the track. - ensure the handler & dog are ready to start working the track at the scheduled time.
+The Track Steward may need to pick up the handler from camp and drive them to the start of the track. - turn your 2-way radio off when judging is about to commence and turn it back on after the track has finished.
+However, safety is of utmost importance, so turn on and use your 2-way radio any time if necessary for safety. - ensure that all flags (including the start flag); your 2-way radio; the tracklayer's 2-way radio; your snake kit and the tracklayer's snake kit are collected, returned to camp and signed back in when the track is completed. - drive tracklayer, handler and dog back to camp if required.